danegraphics/Rneih/README.md

 A final manual swap of the `/` and `'` keys was done primarily to minimize accidentally hitting the `enter` key when using apostrophes, a frequent problem in chat appliations.
 Also it's just a better placement given how frequently the `'` key is used.

 After running the hill climbing algorithm thousands of times, a clear patten emerged among every local minimum layout.
 In more than half of all candidates, the right hand home row was `RNEIH`, hence the name of the layout.

+# Limitations

+### English
+Designing for other or multiple languages would require an entirely different dataset for letter and bigram frequencies, potentially even completely different character sets.
+I'm not even sure if multilanguage arrangements are viable outside of closely related language families.

+### Not Ortholinear
+This keyboard was designed with the standard staggered layout in mind.
+This especially applies to the middle key of the bottom row, equidistant from both index fingers, which is considered by the evaluation algorithm to be usable by *either* index finger in any context.

+However, I did test setting that key to left-hand only (as would be in ortholinear or separated "ergonomic" keyboards), and the algorithm actually gave the same layout, just with a different score, so it's possible this layout works with ortholinear keybaords as well.
+The only real issue I found with it is `CT` and `TC` combinations, which you *could* potentially roll-type by shifting the middle finger over as well, but whether you're okay with that is up to you.

+### Not For Smartphones
+Designing for smartphones is an entirely different challenge.
+Rolling is a terrible idea for a phone, and alternating would be significantly preferable, among other considerations like thumb hover position and so on.

+### No Thumb Keys
+Given the constraint to stay within the standard alhpabet key region, thumbkeys were not considered.

+### Personal Biases
+Obviously, my personal biases are baked into this layout.
+The finger strain weights are manually calibrated to fit my personal experience with which keys are easier or harder to press.
+In fact, all property weights are calibrated based on what properties I felt were more important or resulted in the most comfortable typing experience.
+For example

+There are many other possibilities for what properties should be considered or weighted when evaluating a keyboard layout.
+The ones listed above are simply the ones that I personally care about and was able to identify while designing the evaluation script.